Payment Technology Solutions: Business Guide

 PSP Examples

 • PayPal is one of the earliest and largest providers in the space.
-The company aggregates merchants under its master merchant account, handles processing, and provides buyer/seller protection.
+The company aggregates merchants under its master merchant account, handles processing, and provides buyer and seller protection.

 • Square packages PSP services with integrated POS hardware, targeting brick-and-mortar retailers and mobile businesses.
 Their all-in-one approach combines hardware, software, and processing.